Layr-Labs/eigenlayer-docs/docs/eigenlayer/resources/avs-microhacks.md

 Submissions can be in the form of a video, blog post, social media post, or really any publicly viewable digital content.

 To be eligible, you must share your work on X and / or Farcaster / Lens.

+#### Track 2 juding criteria
+1. Accuracy: Information provided should be factually correct and well-researched.
+2. Clarity: Concepts should be explained clearly and concisely, avoiding unnecessary jargon.
+3. Depth: The material should cover the topic thoroughly, providing enough detail to be informative.
+4. Relevance: The content should be relevant to the target audience and meet their learning needs.
+5. Engagement: The material should be engaging and hold the audience's attention.
+6. Practicality: The content should offer practical insights, tips, or steps that the audience can apply.
+7. Production Value: For videos, the quality of production

 #### 📅 Key Dates: